jessabc/dictionary/README.md

 ### What I learned

 - After doing a React Router v6 course, I tried to apply it to this project
-- used error and loading state
+- Used error and loading state
-- using a loading animation
+- Using a loading animation
-- using audio
+- Using audio

 ### Continued development
-I would like to continue to use React Router in a bigger project
+I would like to continue to use React Router, and get more comfortable with it, especially in a bigger project

 ### Useful resources

 - [Toggle Switch](https://dev.to/larainfo/toggle-switch-in-react-js-with-tailwind-css-example-jfk) - I used this for the toggle switch
-- [theme switch](https://www.youtube.com/watch?v=VylXkPy-MIc) - This is short and simple youtube tutorial which I have used many times.
+- [Theme Switch](https://www.youtube.com/watch?v=VylXkPy-MIc) - This is short and simple youtube tutorial which I have used many times.
-- [loader animation](https://www.w3schools.com/howto/howto_css_loader.asp) - I used this for the loading animation, I would like to do more loading animations in the future, I think it really adds to the project
+- [Loading animation](https://www.w3schools.com/howto/howto_css_loader.asp) - I used this for the loading animation, I would like to do more loading animations in the future, I think it really adds to the project

 ## Author